 What Emergent Bilinguals Need to Be Successful This Year

-The pandemic has shed new light on the ways schools and districts engage, teach, and measure the success of emergent bilingual students, also known as English language learners.
-As administrators and educators navigate a new way forward, using one of three models—remote, hybrid, or in-person—it’s essential to consider the specific needs of these students.
+In 2020, the pandemic shed new light on the ways schools and districts engage, teach, and measure the success of Emergent Bilingual students.
+As administrators and educators navigate post-pandemic education, it’s essential to consider the specific needs of these students.
 What are the keys to their success?

 Parent involvement helps, along with the use of heritage language

-Whether at home or in school, parent/caregiver support is essential to drive better outcomes for emergent bilinguals.
+Whether at home or in school, parent/caregiver support is essential to drive better outcomes for Emergent Bilingual students.
 Research connects increased parent engagement to better student attitudes, improved academic performance, and a reduction in dropout rates (NEA, 2019).

-The use of heritage language by those at home is also important.
-Evidence shows that educational programs that incorporate the use of heritage language can help students achieve higher levels of academic success than those in English-only programs (Genesee, 2010).
+The use of heritage language by those at home has a significant impact on learning, as well.
+Evidence shows that educational programs that incorporate the heritage language can help students achieve higher levels of academic success than those in English-only programs (Genesee, 2010).

 Students need opportunities to practice speaking

-While incorporating heritage language is important, it’s equally as important to provide students with opportunities to practice speaking English.
+While incorporating heritage language is important, it’s equally as vital to provide students with opportunities to practice speaking English.
 Ultimately, to learn a language, you have to speak it.

 - Research shows that students are more engaged when they’re participating in group discussions or actively presenting (Yair, 2000).